finnair/v-validation/packages/core/README.md

 one needs a _discriminator_ property or a function to infer object's type.
 This type is then used to actually validate the object.

-Polymorphic schemas are recursive in nature: 1) a child needs to know it's parents so that it may extend them and 2) unless the type information is natively bound to the object being validated, the parent needs to know it's children so that it may dispatch the validation to the correct child.
+Polymorphic schemas are recursive in nature: 1) a child needs to know it's parents so that it may extend them and 2) unless the type information is natively bound to the object being validated, the parent needs to know it's children so that it may dispatch the validation to the correct child validator.
 As (direct) cyclic references are not possible, SchemaValidator is created with a callback function that supports referencing other models within the schema by name even before they are defined:

 1. An object may extend other models by simply referencing them by name.
 2. Object properties can refer named models via `SchemaValidator.of('ModelName')`.